Individual Retirement Accounts (IRAs)

 Withdrawals>Withdrawals are taxed at ordinary income rates.>

-All funds (including principal contributions) withdrawn before age 59½ are subject to a 10% penalty (subject to certain exceptions).All withdrawals of earnings and principal are tax-free, subject to certain limitations.>
+All funds (including principal contributions) withdrawn before age 59½ are subject to a 10% penalty (subject to certain exceptions).All withdrawals of earnings and principal can potentially be tax-free, subject to certain limitations.>

 Contributions can be withdrawn at any time without taxes or penalties.
-Earnings can be withdrawn without penalty if you are at least 59½ and your account has been open for five years or more.-
+Earnings can be withdrawn without penalty if you are at least 59½ and your account has been funded for at least five years or more.-

 Mandatory Distributions>You can begin withdrawing, penalty-free, at age 59½.
-Withdrawals are mandatory in the year in which you reach age 73 (70½ if you turned 70½ prior to 2020).>There is no mandatory distribution age.>
+Withdrawals are mandatory in the year in which you reach the required minimum distribution age.>There is no mandatory distribution age.>

 -